Workforce Incentives & Programs

 All projects must have at least one educational institution and one business working together.
 Funds may be used for educational infrastructure improvements necessary to support businesses located or intending to locate in Minnesota.
 Requests for wage subsidies and tuition reimbursements are ineligible.

-$400,000 of Pathway funds per grant can be awarded for a project.
+Up to $400,000 of Pathways funds per grant can be awarded for a project.
+A “Short Form” application is available for grants of $50,000 or less, to assist smaller businesses in getting the customized training they need.
 A cash or in-kind contribution from the contributing business must match Pathway funds on at least a one-to-one ratio.

 Low Income Worker Training Program